XCentium/Leveraging-Sitecore-Personalization-Rules-in-Sitecore-Commerce/README.md

 How to Use
 ==============
-In this usage example, we will create a persona based personalization rule that will unlock a Sale Price for targeted Product.
+In this usage example, we will create a persona based personalization rule that will unlock a Sale Price for a targeted Product.

 Step 1 - Create a new variant with personalization for the targeted product:
 ============================================================================